 Kraftblock is produced with up to 85% recycled material which makes it eco-friendly and sustainable.
 It is universally applicable (Power-to-Heat, Heat-to-Heat, Heat-to-Power, Power-to-Power) and very cost-effective thanks to the modular system.
 As Kraftblock stores at a temperature profile up to 1,300°C the thermal energy can be “electrified” with great efficiency.
 The round-trip can even be optimized by using this storage-power-plant as a CHP (combined heat/power)-plant.
 Renewable energy at the beginning of this process, renewable electricity and heat at the end of this process.

 In general thermal storages, used as capacity storages can solve several problems in the electricity sector:

-- Storing renewables (wind, pv) peak shaving, energy supply in the doldrums
+- Storing renewables (Wind, PV, CSP) peak shaving, energy supply in the doldrums

 - Storage-Power Plants (replacement of the firing chambers against heat storages) Decarbonisation of conventional power plants

 - Power Plant optimization (replacing oil for black start, cold start) reduction of primary energy and CO2

 - Power Plant optimization (using stored heat as a buffer for district or industrial heating and steam generation for power plant processes; reduction of primary energy and CO2)

 - Operating small power plants on remote sites with „mobile“ industrial waste heat

 - Optimization of biomass power plants (collecting and storing the heat in mobile containers, transport to remote locations)